 - Create a unified knowledge base to store all the training manuals and other instructional content

-- Segment audiences to offer your employees personalized learning paths
+- Build comprehensive training programs and categorize audiences to offer your employees personalized learning paths

 - Automate training management tasks, like sending invites and reminders and managing deadlines